contentful/guide-to-integrating-algolia-and-contentful-with-react-js/docs/2-post-content-type.md

 # Post Content Type and Indexing entries

-We'll keep it simple and will not include reference fields, but in a normal scenario, you will likely use them in your model!
+We'll keep it simple and will not include reference entry fields, but in a normal scenario, you will likely use them in your model!

 Our content type will have the following fields, being the `Title`, `Publish Date`, and `Authors` the minimal required information in order for the Post to be shown in a listing page: